danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 14 -> Level 15

-The password for the user postgtes14 can be retrived as follows:
+The password for the user postgtes14 can be retrieved as follows:
 - Create a table containing one column of type text
 - Copy the content of postgresql.conf into that table as a single row
 - The password is the number of characters in that text field

 ### Level 15 -> Level 16

-The password for the user postgres15 can be retrived as follows:
+The password for the user postgres15 can be retrieved as follows:
 - Combine the contents of /etc/passwd and /etc/bashrc
 - Calculate the number of bytes and create a md5 hash out of it